samuelhward/LOCUST_IO/README.md

 It is designed such that individual file read/write methods can easily be swapped out if new methods/filetypes come and go - all that needs to be changed is the respective function (which would be the same amount of work as writing the function bespoke).

 Got any burning questions?
 Want to feedback?
-Please email the author, Sam, at shw515@york.ac.uk.
-Alternatively, raise an issue on the CCFE github!
+Please raise an issue here on github!

 Table of Contents